top of page

 I used to have road rage, and curse at people, and then I stuck a post-it note on my windshield: “Oh bugger off!”

-So the next time I was driving down the 405 in 7 lanes of traffic and someone made some dick move, or someone cut me off and I drove up on their ass in anger, I said “Oh Bugger Off!” with a bad British accent, and I giggled.
+So the next time I was driving down the 405 in 7 lanes of traffic and someone made some asinine move, or someone cut me off and I had the urge to drive up way too close behind them in anger, I said “Oh Bugger Off!” with a bad British accent, and I giggled.

 The next time I said it, I laughed harder.
 It was so ridiculous, that I couldn’t help seeing how I was acting from outside myself, I laughed so hard.
 It brought me out of my anger so fast.